 Following a professional baseball career that spanned 12 seasons, including five in in Major League Baseball, Andy Phillips returned to The University of Alabama in 2011 as an assistant coach.
-Phillips enters his fifth season at Alabama and is the hitting and infield coach for the Crimson Tide, while sharing recruiting responsibilities for the program.
+Phillips enters his sixth season at Alabama and is the hitting instructor and fielding coach for the Crimson Tide, while sharing recruiting responsibilities.

 In 2014, the Crimson Tide finished second in the SEC with 42 home runs, the most for Alabama since 2010 and the bat change in 2011.
-Junior Ben Moore led the team with nine home runs, good for third-most in the SEC, while Mikey White and Austen Smith contributed seven and six homers, respectively.
-On the defensive side, Alabama recorded a .973 fielding percentage and helped limit many rallies with the team's range in the field.
+Junior Ben Moore led the team with nine home runs, good for third-most in the SEC.

-While leading the Tide's hitting instruction in his first three seasons, Phillips helped Taylor Dugas finish his career as the program's all-time leader in hits, doubles and triples.
-Dugas notched his 323rd career hit against Mississippi State on May 5, 2012, to break the record Phillips held since 1999.
+While leading the Tide’s hitting instruction in his first three seasons, Phillips helped Taylor Dugas finish his career as the program’s all-time leader in hits, doubles and triples.
+Dugas notched his 323rd career hit against Mississippi State on May 5, 2012, to break the record Phillips set as a player in 1999.
 Phillips also mentored Ben Moore, who hit .342 en route to Freshman All-America honors by Baseball America and an SEC All-Freshman Team selection in 2012.

 A four-year Alabama letterwinner (1996-99) and 1999 first team All-American, Phillips played for the New York Yankees (2004-07), New York Mets (2008) and Cincinnati Reds (2008) during his MLB career.
 Before returning to the Capstone in 2011, Phillips played two years in the Nippon Professional League (Japan) for the Hiroshima Toyo Carp (2009) and the Tohoku Rakuten Golden Eagles (2010).

-Following a stellar playing career at Alabama, Phillips was a seventh-round draft pick by the Yankees in 1999.
+Following a stellar playing career at Alabama, Phillips was selected by the Yankees in the 1999 MLB Draft.
 He made his Major League debut on Sept.
-14, 2004, and in his first at-bat, he belted a home run over the Green Monster in Fenway Park on the first pitch he saw from Terry Adams.
+14, 2004, and in his first at-bat, belted a home run over the Green Monster in Fenway Park on the first pitch he saw from Terry Adams.
 Phillips is one of seven players to homer in his first at-bat as a Yankee and became the 21st player in MLB history to hit a home run on the first pitch of his career.

 Phillips received the Yankees’ Kevin Long “Minor-League Player of the Year” Award following a 2004 season where he led all Yankees minor leaguers in batting average (.321) and RBI (101) while ranking second in home runs (30).
 He was voted the Most Valuable Player of the International League All-Star Game, after hitting a 10th-inning walk-off home run.
 Phillips later earned the James P. Dawson Award as the Yankees’ most outstanding rookie during the 2005 spring training.

-With the Yankees in the 2006 season, Phillips saw action in 110 games, posting a .240 batting average with seven home runs, 11 doubles and 29 RBI, as New York won the American League East Division title with an MLB-best 97-65 record.
+He saw action in 110 games, posting a .240 batting average with seven home runs, 11 doubles and 29 RBI, as New York won the American League East Division title with an MLB-best 97-65 record in 2006.
 Phillips made one plate appearance in the American League Divisional Series against the Detroit Tigers.
 After returning to the minors for the start of the 2007 season, Phillips rejoined the Yankees on June 19, 2007, and in 61 games posted a career-high .292 batting average.
 The season was cut short when he suffered a broken wrist after being hit by a pitch.

 Phillips’ MLB career continued in 2008 as a member of the Cincinnati Reds, seeing action in 52 games with 73 at-bats.
 After hitting .233, Phillips was designated for assignment by the Reds and was picked up by the New York Mets, playing four games.
 He was designated for assignment by the Mets on July 1, 2008, and reclaimed by the Reds off waivers on July 3 but never returned to the Major League Baseball.